alanbover/deathnode/README.md

 ```

 ## Limitations
-Deathnode is still in development, and test in a real-production environment have just started.

 * Most of the Mesos frameworks doesn't implement Maintenance primitives.
 * Maintenance primitives are not available through Mesos native integration